 Full detail in pk-income-tax.

-4.2 Coverage threshold
+Coverage threshold table

 | Establishment size | EOBI applicability |